valboldakov/design-patterns/README.md

 ### Service

 Between the controller and the model sometimes goes a layer which is called a service.
 It fetches data from the model and lets the controller use the fetched data.
 This layer allows to separate data storage (model), data fetching (service) and data manipulation (controller).
 Since this layer is not part of the original MVC concept, it is optional in most cases but can be useful for code management and reusability purposes in some cases.

+## Bridge

+Bridge is a structural design pattern that lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.

+## Builder

+Builder is a creational design pattern that lets you construct complex objects step by step.
+The pattern allows you to produce different types and representations of an object using the same construction code.